t4d-classes/jupyter-widgets_01232023/exercises/exercise-4.md

 # Exercise 4

-1. Add a new button to each Stock Chart Widget list item.
+1. Add a new button to each Stock List Widget list item.
 The text content of the button should be "View Chart".

 2. When the button is clicked display a stock chart of the closing price for the last 30 days.